 On some cloud platforms, the automatic cloud-specific configuration prevents the entries in the ifcfg-file to take effect (for example on GCP).
 Please refer to your cloud-provider's documentation and the Network Management section in the Getting Started Guide of your version for additional information.

-BOOTPROTO=none DEVICE=eth1 NAME=eth1 ONBOOT=yes TYPE=Ethernet USERCTL=no NM_CONTROLLED=no systemctl restart network Please note: Should there be an error when executing this command, kill the DHCP client process and retry the command.
+BOOTPROTO=none

+DEVICE=eth1

+NAME=eth1

+ONBOOT=yes

+TYPE=Ethernet

+USERCTL=no

+NM_CONTROLLED=no

 6. Restart the network: